huntyGwell/making_a_touch_directory/README.md

 -   one to restart the computer `restart.py` one lauch the webpage `directory.py`
 -   restart import os
 -   directory import webbrowser
 -     `--fullscreen`, `--kiosk` ...
 I am not sure this will work but ill try on monday
+- then i will use `chron` to schedual the python scripts to run

 ### Windows 10
 Windows 10 worked great!